 Winter is upon us, meaning days are getting shorter and beards are getting longer.
-Whether you’re embracing the longer style for charitable causes or for the warmth, proper care will make your beard look good and feel better.
+Whether you’re embracing the longer style for men’s health awareness, or simply for the warmth, proper care will make your beard look good and feel better.
 Take care of yourself this November — and beyond — with this guide to beard maintenance.

 Popular Beard Styles

-A goatee is one of the most basic styles of facial hair and is the basis for several other looks, including the Van Dyke and circle beard.
-Facial hair is grown only on the chin, not on the cheeks.
-This is a style where shorter is better, making it a little more maintenance-heavy.
+A goatee is one of the most basic styles of facial hair and is the basis for several other looks including the Van Dyke and circle beard.
+For a goatee, leave facial hair to grow only on the chin, and not on the cheeks.
+Shorter is better for this style, making it a little more maintenance-heavy.
 In addition to keeping the length shorter, you’ll need to keep the edges clean as well.
-Shaving every day to every other day is strongly encouraged with this style.
+Shaving every day to every other day is strongly encouraged with this look.

 The Van Dyke